aeonach/TravelJournal/_posts/2024-11-02-American-Rockart.md

 My first encounter was when I was on my way to the 'restroom'.
 A tall Texan asked me if Gerry Garcia knew that I'd stolen his hair (Garcia has come up more than once on this trip and it never offends).
 That led to an animated conversation about our trip and Scotland.

-His only question he had was:
+His only question was:

 "How did you end up here, in the middle of Texas?"

 But he wasn't the only one.
 We were amazed by how open and friendly Texans are.
 We had just thought of them as the epitome of gun-toting red-neck Americans, but our beliefs were not confirmed by evidence.
-Again, another two other couples took the time to stop and talk to us and amaze that we'd visited Texas.
+Again, two other couples took the time to stop and talk to us and amaze that we'd visited Texas.

 Any fear we had of being in Texas disappeared.